Salmon Meunière

 The word Meunière means “Miller’s Wife.”
 This style of cooking is thought to originate from families that milled flour, since flour is used to coat the fish.

 All recipes and cooking methods evolve, and you can adapt this recipe to your taste!
-The additions of Worchestershire sauce, a splash of white wine or chicken/beef stock are all tried and true additions that will customize the flavor of the dish.
+Here are a few ideas:

 And a fun fact- the addition of slivered almonds would turn this into Salmon Meunière Amandine or simply, Salmon Amandine.